FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 .. image:: images/interface-9.png

 The Post-Results button has additional options available via a dropdown.
-Details on each dropdown option are as follows:

 * *Post Results* - traditional path of posting results from the Match to the Audience Display
 * *Post Results Without Display -* allows for posting of results from the Match without changing the Audience Display